jamesplease/redux-resource/README.md

 redux-simple-resource will take care of updating that resource's metadata with [the status of that XHR request](#xhr-statuses).

+You can use this built-in metadata to easily show loading spinners, error messages, success messages, and other UI features that conditionally appear based on the status of XHR requests against a resource.

 And, of course, you can add in your own metadata, too.

 #### Individual Resource Metadata